 Leaves of Absence - UTDBP3054

-Policies for each type of authorized leave of absence are defined within this subsection and should be followed by all non-teaching personnel.
+Policies for each type of authorized leave of absence are defined within this subsection and should be followed by all staff and faculty.

-- Jury Duty or Court Appearance = JD
+- Jury Duty or Court Appearance = JUR

 - Sick Leave = SL